 Currently, Amazon Lex's automatic speech recognition only works with American English.
 You can introduce machine translation into the chatbot with additional effort and integration of several other services, such as Amazon Translate or Google Translate.
 However, this will not be the native Amazon Lex mechanism.
 In the case of a standard form on a website, you don't have to limit yourself and can implement it in any language.

 Knowledge about the user

-In the case of the form, the user knowledge we receive is very limited.
-We find out whether the user reached the end of the form and sent his application, or (and at what point) abandoned the form.
-Meanwhile, chatbot knows what phrases a customer uses, how he formulates thoughts, what mistakes he makes.
-It gives valuable information about the user.
+In the case of a form, the knowledge about the user we receive is very limited.
+We can find out whether the user reached the end of the form and sent their inquiry or (and at what point) abandoned the form.
+Meanwhile, the chatbot knows what phrases a customer uses, how they formulate thoughts, and what mistakes they make.
+It provides valuable information about the user.
 This allows the improvement of the chatbot by expanding its dictionary.

 What should you remember when designing a chatbot?